idogut3/20595-DataMining-Discovering-Analyzing-Predicting-Stroke-usingDataScienceShenanigans-ResearchProject/README.md

 ### 5. **Generalization and prevention of overfitting:**
   - Goal: To ensure that the model can correctly generalize to unseen patient data.

+## Our dataset:

+  - Id - is a unique integer identifier assigned to each patient.
+It ranges from 67 to 72,940 and does not contain missing values.
+  - Gender - is a categorical attribute indicating the patient's gender.
+It can take one of three values: "male", "female" or "other", with no missing values.
+  -
+  - Age - is a continuous numeric variable ( float ) representing the patient's age.
+The values range from 0.08 years to a maximum age of 82 years, and there are no missing values in this field.

+A diagram I drew of the age distribution.